HaomingChen1998/Portfolio-Project/Statistics/README.md

   - Adjusted R-Square: 40% means only 40% of the y variable are explained by the x variables.
 Meaning I need to add more correlated x variables to improve the model.
 If I added a new x variable, and I want to know if this new x variable is correlated to the y variable, I can compare the old adjusted r square with the new adjusted r square.
 If the new adjusted r square is higher, then it indicates there is correlation and more of y are explained by x variables.
 Note that correlation != casuation.
   - MAE (Mean Absolute Error): Sum of all resdiuals/error, and take the average by dividing all of the data points we have.
   - MSE (Mean Squared Error): Similar to MAE, but instead of absolute value, we squared it.
 It punishes large errors in the prediction, but it gets tricky to compare to y.
   - RMSE (Root Mean Squared Error): Take square root of MSE, so it punishes large errors in prediction, but also allow you to compare to y because they are in the same unit.

+    *# MAE, MSE, MAE*
     from sklearn import metrics
     print('MAE:', metrics.mean_absolute_error(y_test, prediction))
     print('MSE:', metrics.mean_squared_error(y_test, prediction))
     print('MAE:', np.sqrt(metrics.mean_squared_error(y_test, prediction)))

+    *# R Squared*
     from sklearn.metrics import r2_score
     r2 = r2_score(y_test, y_predict)
     r2

+    *# Adjusted R Squared*
     k = x_test.shape[1]
     n = x_test.shape[0]
     adj_r2 = 1-(1-r2)*(n-1)/(n-k-1)